Welcome to the Professional School Counseling Program

 For a link to a virtual brochure which contains testimonials from students and professors, please click here!

-Department of Human Development and Psychological Counseling Mission Statement:
+Department of Counseling, Family Therapy and Higher Education Mission Statement:

-The Department of Human Development and Psychological Counseling (HPC) is a diverse and collaborative community whose primary mission is to train skilled professionals using a theory-to-practice model in Student Affairs, School Counseling, Clinical Mental Health Counseling, and Marriage and Family Therapy.
-We have rigorous programs that adhere to best practice standards with a focus on social justice and inclusion, reflexive practice, critical thinking, and engagement.
-We accomplish this through an emphasis on holistic and person centered approaches.
+The Department of Counseling, Family Therapy, and Higher Education (CTH) is a diverse and collaborative community whose mission is to develop skilled professionals using a theory-to-practice and person-centered model to assume roles in counseling, family therapy, student affairs, and higher education.
+We have innovative programs that adhere to best practice standards with a focus on social justice and inclusion, reflexive practice, and critical thinking.
+CFTHE faculty and students engage in active scholarship, advocacy, and holistic approaches to learning.